Domicile is often confused with tax residence but they are not the same.

 For non-UK nationals, a UK domicile is not automatically acquired when living in the UK but from 6 April 2017 new 'deemed domicile' rules came into force for long term UK residents.

-There is more information on domicile and the remittance basis of taxation on our Expat FAQs page.
+There is more information on domicile and the remittance basis of taxation on our Expat FAQs page, including the changes from April 2025.

-In the UK, tax residence is based largely on physical presence, although other factors such as family, work, home and habitual time in the UK may need to be considered.
+In the UK, tax residence is based largely on physical presence, although other factors such as family, work, home and habitual time in the UK will need to be considered.

-When considering the number of days in the UK all days where you are in the UK at midnight will count as a UK day for the residence calculation.
+When considering the number of days in the UK, any day where you are in the UK at midnight will count as a UK day for the residence calculation.

 It is not enough to simply count your days in the UK in order to determine your residence status.
 The Statutory Residence Test will consider a number of factors, based on your circumstances, to determine residence status.